jgiannuzzi/setup-build-matrix/README.md

               component: [backend, ui]
               dotnet: [3.1.405, 5.0.102]
             operations:
+              # Append a new matrix to the base matrix
+              - type: append
+                matrix:
+                  os: [macos-latest]
+                  component: [backend,ui]
+                  dotnet: [4.7.2,5.0.102]
               # Do a database-style outer join to merge the 2 node versions
               # on matching component==ui keys.
               - type: merge